articulate/paperplane/docs/API.md

     .then(html)
 ```

-In the example above, it resolves with a response similar to:
+In the example above, it resolves with a [`Response`](https://github.com/articulate/paperplane/blob/master/docs/getting-started.md#response-object) similar to:

 ```js
 {